our team

 nina

-Nina Pemberton has been pursuing filmmaking for as long as she can remember, making her first film at age 11.
-She attended Wesleyan University, majoring in Film Studies with a concentration in documentary production.
-Nina also studied American Sign Language and Deaf Studies.
-She plans to earn her ASL Interpreting License by the end of 2024.
-ATC was co-created as a marriage of these two passions, as she strives to extend her social impact as far as possible.
-Nina has previously worked at ViceTV and Park Slope Productions focusing on non-scripted television, and is currently a Fellow at Values Partnerships, the largest Black owned social impact firm.
+Nina Pemberton has been passionate about filmmaking for as long as she can remember, creating her first film at just 11 years old.
+She attended Wesleyan University, where she majored in Film Studies with a focus on documentary production, and also delved into American Sign Language and Deaf Studies.
+With plans to earn her ASL Interpreting License by the end of 2024, Nina is dedicated to blending these two passions.

 louisa

 Louisa Monahan double majored in Film and Biology at Wesleyan University.
 Her capstone film, "The Absence of Evie," was selected as a "Best of the Fest" at the Chicago Queer Expression Film Festival.
 In addition to writing and directing her own short film at Wesleyan, she produced multiple other short films and documentaries.
-Louisa hopes to expand her production experience through Anthropocine and continue to tell stories centering underrepresented individuals on the big screen.
-She hopes to use her skills in project management and big-picture thinking to bring great stories to life.

 sloane

 Sloane is a video artist, cinema scholar, and filmmaker based in Brooklyn.
 Drawing from landscape cinema, diary film, and relational ethics, their work investigates the role of art in navigating our relationships to our environments.
 They have been published in The Smart Set, Bright Lights Film Journal, and Film Matters, and their video pieces have been shown at LA Underground Film Festival 2022, ReFest 2023, and Film Diary 2023.
-Their ecological docu-fiction short, “Heartland,” which was filmed in the deserts of Arizona and Nevada, is currently in post-production with Anthropocine.